 Bait al Karama has two main goals.
 First, it supports the women’s social and economic needs through a food-based social enterprise.
 The second is to draw international attention to the Old City as a place of Art and Culture via cultural and artistic initiatives and sustainable tourism.

-Bait al Karama partners with Slow Food International, hosts residency programs, and has refurbished an affiliated guesthouse in order to draw in food scholars and tourists to Nablus.
+Bait al Karama partners with Slow Food International, is the first women’s center at the heart of the Old City of Nablus, hosts cooking classes, lunches and culinary tours to explore the culinary traditions of the Old City, as well as social and educational activities for the community.
 In addition to generating income through tuition and fees for cooking classes, this creates a cross cultural conversation that allows the women to tell their stories, disseminate Nablusian cuisine and promote peace and understanding.

 The center has multifunctional rooms to host gatherings and workshops, but the focus is the cooking school and its attendant workshops and classes.
 The women of the Old City teach visiting aficionados how to make traditional favorites, and the center offers supplemental educational programs for the women themselves, including regular workshops on basic nutrition, as many of the women in the area are struggling with food disorders brought on by posttraumatic stress.